Starting a Business In Ghana as a Foreigner in 2021

 How Do I Start a Business in Ghana?

-Before proceeding to the actual startup process, it’s important to lay down all the intellectual steps appropriately.
-This will help individual avoid common mistakes encountered when setting up a business.
+Now that you are aware of what you can and can't sell, the next step is to proceed with the actual startup process, it’s important to lay down all the intellectual steps appropriately.
+This will help you avoid common mistakes encountered when setting up a business.
 Below are some of the things you need to draft out before officiating your business/company in Ghana.

 Get a Business Idea